 FRNSW's operational response to any alarm of fire whether it is later found to be false or not is 2 pumpers ('fire trucks') and 8 fire fighters.
-In exceptional circumstances, this might reduce to 1 pumper and 4 fire-fighters.
-We have not assessed efficiency of the operational response - this is set out by FRNSW to meet the NSW Government's objectives in terms of availability and responsiveness and is beyond the scope of our review.
+In exceptional circumstances, this might reduce to 1 pumper and 4 fire-fighters.30 We have not assessed efficiency of the operational response - this is set out by FRNSW to meet the NSW Government's objectives in terms of availability and responsiveness and is beyond the scope of our review.

 The average false alarm attendance takes 25 minutes.
-This has remained stable since at least 2012 and is comparable to average attendance times in Victoria of 25.7 minutes.
-9,20 Broken down regionally, average attendance times increase from 25 minutes in major cities, to 28 and 31 minutes respectively in inner and outer regional areas of NSW.21
+This has remained stable since at least 2012 and is comparable to average attendance times in Victoria of 25.7 minutes.^h,31 Broken down regionally, average attendance times per truck increase from 25 minutes in major cities, to 28 and 31 minutes respectively in inner and outer regional areas of NSW.32 a.
+The average time refers to the average time of all fire pumpers in attendance (usually 2).
+Source: The CIE, Efficient operating costs of providing Fire and Rescue NSW's services, Final Report, March 2022, p 30.